Anywhere Mobility Studio Documentation

 The next step

-When a button of the empty type ‘’ is used the next step in the process is determined as follows: If the current control has its “Activity End” property set to “False” that means that there is another editable control in the same activity.
-If this control’s parameter has no value (there is no associated parameter buffer) then this activity is shown on the mobile device with the control as editable.
-If the control’s parameter has a value (there is an associated parameter buffer) then the next editable control without an associated session parameter is sought until there are no more editable controls in the activity.
+When a user selects a button of the empty type '', the Framework determines the next activity as follows: when the current control's Activity End property is False, another editable control exists in the same activity.
+When that control's parameter has no value (no associated parameter buffer exists), the activity displays on the mobile device with the control as editable.
+When the control's parameter has a value (an associated parameter buffer exists), the Framework searches for the next editable control without an associated session parameter until no more editable controls remain in the activity.

-If there are no more editable controls in the activity, so the control’s “Activity End” is set to “Yes” by the process’s release functionality, then the Framework looks in the flow to determine the next activity or process to display.
-The first flow line where “Code from” is the current activity and which flow condition applies will be shown on the mobile client.
+When no more editable controls exist in the activity (so the control's Activity End is set to Yes by the process release) the Framework looks in the flow to determine the next activity or process to display.
+It displays the first flow line where Code From is the current activity and the flow condition applies.

 Stack